Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 Because of the LSP's server/client system, it is technically possible to use an externally running language server.
 Even so, in practice the server is typically started by the IDE in question.

 The first message exchanged between client and server is an #box["`initialize`"] request sent by the client.
-The client has to wait for the server to respond to this request before sending any other messages, and finally sends an #box["`initialized`"] notification to mark the initialization complete once the server's response has arrived.
+The client has to wait for the server to respond to this request before sending any other messages, and finally sends an #box["`initialized`"] notification to mark the initialization complete.
 This back and forth is illustrated in @lsp-init.

 #figure(
   cetz.canvas({